Denver’s Closet Factory Owners Donate Custom Cabinetry to University of Denver’s Division of Athletics

 “I graduated from the University of Denver with a full scholarship, otherwise I never would have been able to afford the school.
 Being able to attend UD changed my life and opened a new world for me.
 I will always be grateful,” said Lestikow.
 “The project gave Polly an extra special feeling by giving something back to the athletes because she is a master swimmer and a professional dietician.”

-The new athletic health and nutrition station provides convenient access to unlimited, healthy and nutritious food for Denver’s student-athletes, maximizing their energy, performance and recovery with optimal food for athletes.
+The new athletic health and nutrition station that features custom cabinetry provides convenient access to unlimited, healthy and nutritious food for Denver’s student-athletes, maximizing their energy, performance and recovery with optimal food for athletes.
 The “fueling” station is located inside the Pat Bowlen Training Center, and provides student-athletes the opportunity to better balance time demands between classes, practices and lifts.

 “These student athletes are really dedicated and they work really hard, and what was happening was that they were running out of the door with a candy bar in their hands.
 So, this new nutrition station will help keep them keep hydrated, provide good caloric intake, and keep them fueled up with great food,” said Mark.